teddyful/teddy-editor/README.md

 4. Under 'Teddy: Path', enter the absolute path to the local instance of Teddy (required).
 5. Under 'Teddy: Site Name', enter the name of the site that you wish to build, for example `travelbook` (required).
 6. Under 'Teddy: Theme Name', enter the name of the theme that you wish to use, for example `bear` (required).
-7. Under 'Teddy: Build Options', enter any build options that you would like to use, for example `--env local --minify-html`.
+7. Under 'Teddy: Build Options', enter any build options that you would like to use, for example `--minify-css --minify-html --minify-js --skip-post-build-cleanup`.
 Please visit <a href="https://teddyful.com/docs/latest/build/" target="_blank">https://teddyful.com/docs/latest/build/</a> for a full list of available build options.

 <p align="right"><a href="#readme-top">Back to Top &#9650;</a></p>